fetchai/cosmpy/docs/api/aerial/coins.md

 def __repr__() -> str
 ```

-Return Cosmos-SDK conformant string representation of the coin this (self) instance holds.
+Return Cosmos-SDK string representation of the coin this (self) instance holds.

 <a id="cosmpy.aerial.coins.Coin.to_proto"></a>